 Director of Sales

-The Sales Company
+Generic Sales Company

-Of course, keep in mind that this is simply a template.
-You can definitely make some tweaks and inject in some creativity and personality.
+Of course, keep in mind that this is simply a letter of recommendation template.
+You can definitely make some tweaks and inject creativity and personality into your own reference letter.
 In fact, I encourage you to do so!